NitroArtz/radio-bretzel/README.md

 Find more information about this project on the DOC.md file !
 # Server
 ## Requirements
-* [Docker](https://www.docker.com/ "Docker Official Website") : docker-engine and docker-compose binaries
+* [Docker](https://www.docker.com/ "Docker Official Website") : docker, dockerd and docker-compose v2 binaries
 * Any web browser.
 Test feedbacks are welcome :)

 Think about the storage and network resources.
 The needed amount will depend on how much clients you'll got.